Fourth Era of Northern Domination: History

-Ming conquest of Vietnam
+Ming conquest of Đại Ngu

 In mid-late 14th century, the kingdom of Đại Việt (north Vietnam) faced a series of troubles resulting in an ecological breakdown.
 This led to the rising of a radical intellectual and reformer, Hồ Quý Ly (c.
 1336 – 1408).
 In 1400, Hồ Quý Ly deposed and massacred the Trần house before usurping the throne.
 After taking the throne, Hồ Quý Ly renamed the country from Đại Việt to Đại Ngu.
 In 1402, he abdicated the throne in favor of his son, Hồ Hán Thương.

-In October 1404, Trần Thiêm Bình arrived at the Ming imperial court in Nanjing, claiming to be a Trần prince.
+In October 1404, Trần Thiêm Bình arrived at then Ming imperial court in Nanjing, claiming to be a Trần prince.
 He notified the court of the treacherous events that had taken place and appealed to the court for the restoration of his throne.

-The Yongle Emperor of the Ming Empire issued an edict reprimanding the usurper and demanding the restoration of the Trần throne, a pretext for the annexation of Đại Việt.
+The Yongle Emperor of the Ming Empire issued an edict reprimanding the usurper and demanding the restoration of the Trần throne.
 As the party crossed the border into Lạng Sơn, Hồ's forces ambushed them and killed the Trần prince that the Ming convoy were escorting back.

 Upon hearing the news, Yongle reportedly said "If we do not destroy them, what are armies for?".
 Yongle, who inherited some interests in the world empire, sent additional forces to punish Hồ Quý Ly.
 In November 1406, 215,000 Ming troops under skilled generals Zhang Fu and Mu Sheng departed from Guangxi and Yunnan respectively to launch an invasion of Đại Việt.
 On 19 November 1406, they captured the two capitals and other important cities in the Red River Delta.
 They quickly defeated Hồ Quý Ly's army and occupied the country.
 Hồ Quý Ly and his son were captured on 16 June 1407, and were caged and brought as prisoners to the Yongle Emperor in Nanjing.
 After his initial campaign in Vietnam, Zhang Fu sent a letter urging the Chinese court to annex Đại Việt and rule it as a province of China:

-Furthermore, Zhang Fu wrote that 1,100 members of the Vietnamese elite requested that they be absorbed, again into the Chinese state.
+Furthermore, Zhang Fu wrote that 1,100 members of the Vietnamese elite requested that they be absorbed and assimilated, again into the Chinese state.
 The Ming's ethnic Vietnamese collaborators included Mac Thuy whose grandfather was Mạc Đĩnh Chi who was a direct ancestor of Mạc Đăng Dung.
 The Chinese then renamed the Vietnamese land to a Han-era name Jiaozhi and incorporated the former kingdom into their empire.